ai4os/DEEPaaS/doc/source/cli/deepaas-run.rst

    you are running inside a container, the most sensible option is to set ``listen-ip`` to ``0.0.0.0``.

-.. option:: --model-workers MODEL_WORKERS, -n MODEL_WORKERS
+.. option:: --predict-workers PREDICT_WORKERS, -p PREDICT_WORKERS

-   Specify the number of workers *per model* that we will initialize.
+   Specify the number of workers to spawn for prediction tasks.
 If using a CPU you probably want to increase this number, if using a GPU probably you want to leave it to 1. (defaults to 1)

+.. option:: --train-workers TRAIN_WORKERS

+   Specify the number of workers to spawn for training tasks.
+Unless you know what you are doing you should leave this number to 1. (defaults to 1)

 Files